Homemade Girl Scout Tagalongs

 3. Line two more rimmed baking trays with parchment paper to use later.

-4. While the cookie dough is still stiff, use a two-inch round cookie cutter to punch out cookies from the dough.
-Place each cut cookie onto the newly prepared baking trays.
-Space the cookies at least two inches from each other and the sides of the tray.
+4. While the cookie dough is still stiff, punch out cookies using a two-inch round cookie cutter.
+Place each cut cookie onto the newly prepared baking trays, spacing them at least two inches from each other and the sides of the tray.
 Re-roll any extra cookie dough to make more cookies.

 5. Bake the cookies until the edges brown slightly, around ten minutes.